mzack5020/SnipeIt-Update-Accessory-Assignments/README.md

 # Installation
 This python script was written in Python 2.7.
 I'm not familiar with writing requirements.txt or setup.py installation scripts yet so to get it to run in your local environment, I recommend using pyenv virtualenv to install Python 2.7.
 Then, I would look at the imports in the update_accessory_assignments.py file, and manually install them.
 All of them shouldn't require a pip installation except for PyInquirer (I think).

+# Using the .sql File in SnipeIt
+Once you get run the script successfully and the .sql looks correct, ssh into your SnipeIt server (or wherever your database is).
+Move the .sql file to that server.
+Then, **make a backup of your database** FIRST!
+Once you have your .sql file over there and your database backed up, I ran `mysql -u <user> -p snipedb < <your .sql file>.sql` to ingest your changes into SnipeIt.
+Check your accessories page and you should see that the quantities available have changed to reflect the new assignments.

 # Disclaimer
 This script was written very quickly as an ad hoc fix for a local environment I was working in.
 I understand that it is most likely not the most efficient or pretty chunk of code, but it worked for the purposes of creating the .sql script I needed to update the database correctly.